mongodb/docs/source/reference/javascript.rst

 .. js:function:: hostname()

-   :returns: The hostname of the system running the :option:`mongo`
+   :returns: The hostname of the system running the :program:`mongo`
               shell process.

 .. js:function:: getHostName()

-   :returns: The hostname of the system running the :option:`mongo`
+   :returns: The hostname of the system running the :program:`mongo`
              shell process.

 .. js:function:: removeFile("filename")